 Finding a job (with a student visa) was quite easy, given my credentials.
-And the companies didn’t have to go through the laborious process of sponsoring me since I had the right to work under the student visa during the summer holidays.
+And the companies didn’t have to go through the laborious process of sponsoring me since I had the right to work under a student visa during the summer holidays.

 So I did not have a job before moving to Switzerland but after 6 months, I was allowed to start working part-time on my student visa.

-So while doing my Masters Degree I worked as a Teaching Assistant and the extra income was good.
+So while doing my Master's Degree I worked as a Teaching Assistant and the extra income was good.